MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/LightningProviders.md

 title: Lightning providers
 author: msalehmsft
 ms.author: msaleh
-ms.date: 08/28/2017
+ms.date: 11/12/2020
 ms.topic: article
 ms.prod: windows-iot
 ms.technology: iot
 description: Learn more about how you can use the Microsoft Lightning Providers library.
 keywords: windows iot, lightning providers, lightning performance testing, buses
 ---
+> [!NOTE]
+> This page is provided only for legacy purposes.

 # Working with lightning providers
 The Microsoft.IoT.Lightning.Providers library contains a set of providers to interface with the on board controller buses through the Lightning direct memory mapped driver (DMAP).